denialromeo/4462-chess-problems/README.md

 ### Possible Errors in Book

 * Problem 1071 seems to be a mate-in-one problem (Nc7).
-I've tweaked the board here so it's mate-in-two.
+I've added a black knight so it's mate-in-two.
 * Problem 1827 seems to be a mate-in-three problem.
 I've added a pawn so it's mate-in-two.
 * Problem 2300 seems to be a mate-in-three problem.
 I've moved a knight so it's mate-in-two.
 * Problem 2600 seems to be a mate-in-three problem.
 I've added a white knight so it's mate-in-two.